Pour le Mérite (film)

-Pour le Mérite is a 1938 propaganda film produced and directed by Karl Ritter for Nazi Germany.
+Pour le Mérite (original title in French, lit.
+For Merit) is a 1938 propaganda film produced and directed by Karl Ritter for Nazi Germany.
 The film follows the story of officers of the Luftstreitkräfte (German Air Force) in the First World War who were later involved in the formation of the Luftwaffe.
-Pour le Mérite propagates the "stab legend", which consigns the German military defeat in World War I to an alleged treason in the homeland.
+Pour le Mérite propagates the "stab legend", which blames the German military defeat in World War I on an alleged treason in the homeland.
 At the same time, Ritter also glorifies the former fighter pilots as heroes of National Socialism.

 Plot

-In 1918, the German pilot Lieutenant Fabian (Albert Hehn), along with his fiancée Gerda (Carsta Löck) learn that he has been awarded the Order of Pour le Mérite ("The Blue Max"), Germany's highest award for valor.
-The next morning, Fabian and Jagdgeschwader 1 (the "Flying Circus" of Manfred von Richthofen) is ordered back to the front.
+In 1918, the German pilot Lieutenant Fabian and his fiancée Gerda learn that he has been awarded the Order of Pour le Mérite ("The Blue Max"), Germany's highest award for valor.
+The next morning, Fabian and Jagdgeschwader 1 (the "Flying Circus" of Manfred von Richthofen) are ordered back to the front.

 On the Western Front, Fabian and other officers of the squadron continue the aerial fight.
-Their commanding officer, Captain Prank (Paul Hartmann), returns from homeland with the news that a revolution has broken out in Germany.
-Prank and his men fly their aircraft back to Germany, but the squadron becomes involved in disputes with the local workers and soldiers.
-With the squadron's aircraft destroyed, the pilots and the crew surrender, and only Moebius (Fritz Kampers) seemingly disapproves.
+Their commanding officer, Captain Prank, returns from homeland with the news that a revolution has broken out in Germany.
+Prank and his men fly their aircraft back to Germany, but the squadron becomes involved in disputes with local workers and soldiers.
+With the squadron's aircraft destroyed, the pilots and the crew surrender, and only Moebius seemingly disapproves.

-The former officers successfully find postwar work in civilian occupations, but, Prank cannot cope.
+The former officers successfully find postwar work in civilian occupations, but Prank cannot cope.
 Moebius suddenly reappears and takes Prank and his wife, Isabel, to his estate, where Moebius has hidden his former warplane.
 He plans to start a flying school, but a communist group attacks, and his aircraft is destroyed.
 During the attack, Isabel is killed.
 Prank is arrested, and when Moebius fails in a rescue attempt, an embittered Prank serves out his sentence and then goes abroad.

 After 1933, a wave of National Socialism flows in Germany with the Nazi regime attracting the discontented former officers of Jagdgeschwader 1, all of whom hold the coveted Pour le Mérite award.
 They have continued to keep in touch and developed a strong camaraderie.
 At one point, the men take to the streets to fight the communists and are arrested.

 In 1935, Nazi Germany restores a new Luftwaffe and invites former officers to return.
-Fabian, Gerdes (Herbert A.E.
-Böhme) and Moebius, convince Prank to come back to Germany, where the latter gets appointed as the commanding officer of a new fighter squadron.
+Fabian, Gerdes and Moebius convince Prank to come back to Germany, where the latter gets appointed as the commanding officer of a new fighter squadron.

 Reichsmarschall Hermann Göring, a former commander of Jagdgeschwader 1, visits the squadron as it equips with the new Messerschmitt Bf 109 fighter aircraft.